This year: The 241st Anniversary Boston Tea Party Reenactment

 EARLY BIRD TICKETS on sale now through August 31 for only $15!
 Save $10 - regular admission is $25.

-Don't wait - this event sells out.
+Don't wait - this event sells out and this is the lowest price available.
 Tickets available now at gottea.bpt.me

 The 241st Anniversary Boston Tea Party Reenactment